reiver/technical-director-interview-questions/README.md

 Here is the answer to that question — what I expect from someone when I give them the title of **technical director** (**TD**):
 > In a company with cross-functional teams, the **technical director** (**TD**) provides supervision, management, leadership, and techical direction to (at least) the software developers, and maybe also to other people on the team.

+(You might be thinking — “ok, great; what does that do all those words mean in practice?”)

 ## Management Jargon

 Let's get into a bit of management jargon —